-Liberty Global’s purpose is building Tomorrow’s Connections Today and our Diversity, Equity and Inclusion vision is at the core of this.
+Our purpose is building Tomorrow’s Connections Today.
+Our Diversity, Equity and Inclusion vision is at the core of this.

 This consists of 17 leaders from across Liberty Global who are creating transparency and developing programmes that will deliver our DE&I vision.

 Micha joined the Telenet Group in July 2013 and is part of Telenet’s Senior Leadership Team.
 Under his leadership, the mobile and fixed network upgrade programmes were launched which resulted in providing fixed internet speeds of 1 gigabit per second and best mobile performance throughout Belgium.
 He is also responsible for the Information Technology landscape, core platforms and the daily network related operations.

 Micha is the driving force behind Telenet’s largest and biggest digital transformation programme that is bringing new ways of working for everyone in the company and improving the customer experience, powered by a new flexible and state-of-the-art IT platform.
 Micha’s recent achievements have been recognized publicly when receiving the 2020 CTO of the year award from Mobile Europe organization.